 Experimental setup of SIM2E.
-For SIM2E dataset, we resized all images so that their smaller dimension is 480 and extract 1024 local features per images with NMS of 3 pixel.
-Table 2 shows the results for overall SIM2E dataset.
+For SIM2E dataset, we resized all images so that their smaller dimension is 480 and extracted 1024 local features per image with NMS of 3 pixel.
+Table 2 shows the results for the overall SIM2E dataset.
 SN and DA are effective also for SIM2E.